 Support and administration

-The successful applicant will be appointed on 2nd December 2016, it is expected that the work will be completed and ready for display on 17th April 2017.
+The successful applicant will be appointed on 1st November 2019, ready to start their project on Monday 4th November 2019.
+It is expected that the work will be completed and ready for display on Monday 23rd March 2020.

 A £250 bursary (including material costs) will be paid to the successful candidate to facilitate the project.
 Up to 50% (£125) of the bursary can be claimed during the project as material costs are incurred.
 The remainder will be paid on completion.